Organizations to Turn to for Help for Caretakers of Disabled Individuals

 Sometimes your local library and your community services will also have this information.
 If you are looking for local support, those are the first places to call.

 There are many online groups where you can meet with other caregivers of the disabled.
-They can share tips and tricks on finding great care, choosing durable medical equipment that meets your loved one’s needs, and giving you support as you adjust to your role.
-Some organizations are broadly focused while some are for people with of specific conditions.
+They can share tips and tricks on finding great care, choosing durable medical equipment (DME) that meets your loved one’s needs, and giving you support as you adjust to your role.
+Some organizations are broadly focused while some are for people with specific conditions.
 Here are a few places where you can get information and support online:

 The Family Caregiver Alliance – This site offers support for anyone in a family caregiver role regardless of that family member’s disability.

 ARCH National Respite Network – This is a group that can help you locate respite care in your area.
 Everyone needs a break sometimes and this group can help you find respite care you can feel confident in whether you need that care for a disabled child or an elderly parent.

 AARP – This organization is all about helping seniors live their best lives but they also have information and support for caregivers of those seniors.

 VA Caregiver Support – If you are caring for a veteran, some of their needs may be different than those of civilians.
 VA Caregiver Support can offer help and information specific to caregivers of veterans whether it is navigating the VA system or dealing with service-related health conditions and injuries.

 Well Spouse Association – The Well Spouse Association offers help and support for those who are the caregiver to their spouse.
 Most of us promise in our wedding vows that we will be there in sickness and in health but wanting to be there and knowing how to help our partners and be their advocate can take practice and support.